-- 4.5.1.
-A Scholar who has completed part of the degree on the basis of being self-funded. - 4.5.2.
-A Scholar who has completed part of the degree on the basis of being in receipt of a Student Universal Support Ireland (SUSI) grant. - 4.5.3.
-A Scholar who has completed part of the degree on the basis of being in receipt of a HEI-funded bursary or Scholarship. - 4.5.4.
+- 5.5.
+The Scholarship is not intended to substitute for or to augment funds available under programmatic research actions.
+A Scholar who is already registered for one of the degrees as listed in the table below is not eligible for funding apart from Scholars falling within clauses 5.5.1 5.5.4 inclusive: - 5.5.1.
+A Scholar who has completed part of the degree on the basis of being self-funded. - 5.5.2.
+A Scholar who has completed part of the degree on the basis of being in receipt of a Student Universal Support Ireland (SUSI) grant. - 5.5.3.
+A Scholar who has completed part of the degree on the basis of being in receipt of a HEI-funded bursary or Scholarship. - 5.5.4.
 A Scholar who has completed part of the degree on the basis of being in receipt of a Central Remedial Clinic Ciaran Barry Graduate Scholarship.